scala/docs.scala-lang/_overviews/scala3-contribution/arch-phases.md

 ## Phase Groups

-In class [Compiler] we can access the list of phases with the method `phases`:
+In class [Compiler] you can access the list of phases with the method `phases`:

 ```scala
 def phases: List[List[Phase]] =
   frontendPhases ::: picklerPhases ::: transformPhases ::: backendPhases
 ```

-We see that phases are actually grouped into sublists, given by the signature `List[List[Phase]]`; that is, each sublist forms a phase group that is then *fused* into a single tree traversal when a [Run] is executed.
+You can see that phases are actually grouped into sublists, given by the signature `List[List[Phase]]`; that is, each sublist forms a phase group that is then *fused* into a single tree traversal when a [Run] is executed.